etjernst/etjernst.github.io/_resources/git-tutorial.md

 <pre><code>git add clean.do
 git commit -m "Add winsorizing step" git push</code></pre>
-<p>The lesson is the workflow, not the AI: push is the last step, never the only one.
-But when an error leaves you stuck, pasting it word for word into an AI is the fastest way to learn what it means.</p>
+<p>This will remind you that `push` is the last step, not the only step.
+But whenever an error leaves you stuck, pasting it word for word into an AI is the fastest way to learn what it means.</p>
 </div>
 </details>
 <div class="gt-callout">Pasting a confusing diff or error back to the AI and asking it to explain, or to draft your commit message, is fair game and genuinely handy.
 The line that doesn't move: <strong>you understand the code yourself before it goes in.</strong></div>